ayushannand/AssistIQ/documentation/Pages/chat.md

 - `handleEmailChange`: This method is called when the user enters an email address.
 It sets the `identifier` state to the entered email, and the assistant responds with a message confirming the change.

 - `handleChatSubmit`: This method is called when the user submits the prompt or question.
-It triggers the conversation with AIVA, fetches the customer data based on the entered email, and sends the prompt to the AIVA API for processing.
+It triggers the conversation with AssistIQ, fetches the customer data based on the entered email, and sends the prompt to the AssistIQ API for processing.
 The assistant's response is appended to the `chatLog`.

 - `handleResetClick`: This method is called when the user clicks on the reset button.
 It prompts the user with a confirmation and reloads the page if confirmed, resetting the conversation.